 Summary: A dandelion seed floats away.
 Being the last seed on the dandelion flower, it floats all by itself into an unfamiliar world.
 It encounters many difficulties.
 It floats through a vast and uninhabitable concrete corridors, gets stuck in a spider’s web and becomes trapped in some rubbish!
 Will the dandelion seed ever become a dandelion flower?
 This story teaches about the importance of resilience.

-Call No.: JP BRO
+Call No.: JP ZAP

 Christopher's Bicycle: A Tale of Cycling and Recycling